This project takes part partially in both Canada and Italy!

 If interested, please supply the following information: the project requested; a one-page letter introducing your expertise, experience, and professional motivation; your resume; all relevant university transcripts; and an example of your written work, such as your best publication, if any.

-The project is full-time and includes substantial financial aid (26 250$/year for PhD students) with the possibility of additional scholarships.
+The project is full-time and includes financial aid (23 000 to 26 250 CAD /year for PhD students) with the possibility of additional scholarships.